 As with any electronic device, pay close attention to the product when it is turned on.
 On very rare occasions, you might notice an odor or see a puff of smoke or sparks vent from your machine.
 Or you might hear sounds like popping, cracking or hissing.
 These conditions might merely mean that an internal electronic component has failed in a safe and controlled manner.
 Or, they might indicate a potential safety issue.
-However, do not take risks or attempt to diagnose the situation yourself contact the Customer Support Center.
+However, do not take risks or attempt to diagnose the situation yourself.